joshua-afk/joshua-afk/README.md

 ### Hi there!
 I'm Joshua Ryan Velasquez. 👋

-- 🔭 I’m currently working on Personal project designs.
+- 🔭 I’m currently working on myself.
 - 🌱 I’m currently learning React, Node and Django.
-- 👯 I’m looking to collaborate on any Open source project.
+- 👯 I’m looking to collaborate on any neovim plugin project.
 - 🤔 I’m looking for help with starting a Youtube channel.
-- 💬 Ask me about Keyboard specs and Coffee origins.
+- 💬 Ask me about Keyboard specs and Coffee Origins / Brewing methods.
 - 📫 How to reach me: email me at hey.joshua.afk@gmail.com.
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I'm grinding when you are sleeping. :)